Opel Olympia: Opel Olympia OL38 (1937–1940, 1947–1949)

 Due to World War II, production came to a halt in late 1940.
 During the war, the Opel plant in Rüsselsheim was severely damaged by allied bomb attacks.

 After reconstruction, production of the Olympia was announced in November 1947 and restarted the following month.
 Opel had been building the six-cylinder Blitz truck since July 1946; it would have made sense to restart production of the Kapitän before the Olympia since it used the same engine as the Blitz.
 However, occupation regulations prohibited civilian sales of passenger cars of over 1.5 liters' displacement at the time.
 Externally, the OL 38 looked unchanged to the pre-war car, but the fragile and complex Dubonnet front suspension was replaced by a more conventional control arm and coil spring one.
-Only the two-door sedan was produced after the war.
+Only the two-door saloon was produced after the war.
 Until the end of 1949, 25,952 of these were made.

 Opel Olympia 1950 (1950–1953)

 In January 1950 the Olympia got a modernized body, but the car was still based on the pre-war Olympia.
 One change was the seemingly retrograde change to a column-shifted three-sped manual from the floor-mounted four-speed used before.
 The following bodies were offered: